 Jensen’s have created a finely balanced gin that honoured London’s forgotten gin recipes distilled in Bermondsey, London, Jensen’s is gin as it was.
 Gin as it should be.
 Their Bermondsey Dry gin is a recreation of a classic, old-fashioned London Dry style.
 Smooth and rounded, with delicate floral and citrus notes it is an essential gin for a Dry Martini.

 Slingsby Gin, Harrogate

 Harrogate based business that does things differently, thinks differently and has a different vision to others.
 For hundreds of years, discerning individuals have visited the picturesque Yorkshire town to restore body, mind and soul by relaxing, indulging and socialising.
-So Slingsby have sought to capture the spirit of Harrogate, alongside this beautiful town, and deliver it in a bottle.
+So Slingsby have sought to capture the spirit of Harrogate, alongside this picturesque town, and deliver it in a beautiful gin bottle.

 Using 24 carefully selected botanicals sourced both locally and woldwide, 17 of which are locally supplied by Taylors of Harrogate and Rudding Park kitchen garden include, green and jasmine tea, severn sea rosemary, citrus thyme, rhubarb, sage and nettle to name just a few.